art-pub/golang-slog-grafana/README.md

 After a few seconds you can access [Grafana on localhost](http://localhost:3000):
 ![Screenshot of our Grafana Dashboard with our app running in the background](./screenshot.png)

+- [x] We want to display these statistics within grafana, running in a container.

 # A few more notes

 > [!TIP]